 What you need to know

 Living with blood cancer can mean being more sensitive to health risks.
 Understanding how to protect your skin from the sun is especially important.
-Sunscreen is a key part of sun safety, but not all sunscreens are equal.
+Sunscreen is a key part of sun safety, but not all types are equal.
 In Australia, the Therapeutic Goods Administration (TGA) regulates some sunscreens.
-This checks that the sunscreen provides the protection it claims.
+This checks that it provides the sun protection it claims.

 What you can do

-- Pick ARTG registered brands.
-A listing on the ARTG ensures the product has been properly assessed.
+- Find a ARTG registered brand.
+A listing on the ARTG ensures the product has been properly checked.

 - Combine sunscreen with other sun protection.
 Like shade, wide-brimmed hats, protective clothing, and sunglasses.